Rhinemann/mage-hack/Core.md

 Quintessence is the same thing as Chi, Sekhem, and Gnosis.
 Glamour is a form of quintessence, just as diamonds are a form of carbon.
 Vitae is theorized by mages to be fused with Quintessence, thus explaining its supernatural properties.

+### Quintessence Pool
-Mages have a Quintessence pool.
+Every mage has a Quintessence pool.
 Your Quintessence pool is the free flowing Quintessence that your Avatar can accumulate and safely use, it acts as a Recourse, which means you can expend any amount of dice to roll separately, adding to the result.
-You can get a maximum of 10 dice in your Quintessence pool through Character Advancement
+You can get a maximum of 10 dice in your Quintessence pool through Character Advancement.

-### Quintessence Pool
-Your Quintessence accumulates in a pool of d6 up to idk TODO the limit if any.
+When casting a spell, you may set aside any number of Quintessence dice before rolling.
+After the dice pool for the spell was rolled, the player must roll the Quintessence dice set aside and add the highest result die to the total.
+After that the dice set aside are considered spent and must be recovered later.

+Quintessence dice may have tags attached to them, corresponding to the type of resonance of Quintessence.

 ## Paradox
 Paradox is the collective force of consensual reality fighting back against the enlightened will of the mage.